IsNielsen/SimpleTextTools/doc/Plan.md

 No algorithms; I'm just copying data from files to the screen.

 ### grep tool

+Create a Pythong funcion that accepts *command line args*, an optional modifier, a string to look for, and file names. *Open file* and *read content* and print all words containing pattern string.

+If multiple files, print the found words with name of file *FILENAME:pattern*

+*   Things i know:
+  * `print()`
+  * open files

+*   Things I dont know:
+  * split/take only certain words from a file

+*   Data used:
+  * Strings on command line
+  * data in files
+  * can I use arrays/lists?

+Output through the print tool with one word per line

+Algorithms: in-order search through file, finding pattern in words.

 ### head tool

+Create a python function that accepts *command line args*, an optional modifier, a digit (n), and file name(s).
+Open file and read first n lines (n<=10 by defailt)

+If multiple files, print `==> FILENAME <==` then the top `n` lines of the file (then repeat).

+*   what I know:
+  * how cat works, to read and print the file

+*   What I dont know:
 ### wc tool
 ### sort tool
 ### tac tool